asinteg/chiliproject-to-redmine/README.md

 ## Migration Steps

 1. Stop the Apache2 server
 2. 2.
 Install Redmine 2.1.0 (or higher),
-   for this guide we use the svn checkout to `/var/redmine-2.4/` and made a symlink to `/var/redmine/` and created the database `redmine` inside MySQL
+   for this guide we use the svn checkout to `/var/redmine-2.4/` and made a symlink to `/var/redmine/`
+   and created the database `redmine` inside MySQL
-3. (for Redmine 2.1 only) Edit the Redmine Gemfile `/var/redmine/Gemfile` and change the section with `:mysql` to `:mysql2` because only `mysql2` runs flawlessly with Rails 3.x - otherwise you'll get errors during `rake db:migrate` etc.
+3. (for Redmine 2.1 only) Edit the Redmine Gemfile `/var/redmine/Gemfile`
+   and change the section with `:mysql` to `:mysql2`, because only `mysql2` runs flawlessly with Rails 3.x -
+   otherwise you'll get errors during `rake db:migrate` etc.
-4. Edit the Redmine config `/var/redmine/config/database.yml` and change the databade backend from `mysql` to `mysql2` (same reasons/problems as mentioned in step 3) and create a copy named `database-migration.yml` where the database backend still is `mysql` (needed for the Java migration tool)
+4. Edit the Redmine config `/var/redmine/config/database.yml` and change the databade backend from `mysql` to `mysql2`
+   (same reasons/problems as mentioned in step 3) and create a copy named `database-migration.yml` where the database backend still is `mysql` (needed for the Java migration tool)
-5. Finish Redmine installation, change the Apache2 / passenger config from `/var/chiliproject/` to `/var/redmine/` etc. so now Apache2 runs Redmine instead of ChiliProject
+5. Finish Redmine installation, change the Apache2/passenger config from `/var/chiliproject/` to `/var/redmine/` etc. so now Apache2 runs Redmine instead of ChiliProject
 6. Start Apache2 and test the basic Redmine install, then stop Apache2 again
 7. Backup the ChiliProject database and create a sqldump:
    `mysqldump -u root -p chiliproject >/tmp/dbdump_chiliproject.sql`
 8. We had some issue descriptions containing some examples for UTF codes which broke the migration: `\xXX` - so we had to replace these invalid UTF codes e.g. by `XXX (UTF-8 Hex)` in all entried of table `journals` with:
    `perl -i -pe 's/\XXX (UTF-8 Hex)/XXX (UTF-8 Hex)/g' dump.sql`
 9. Replace all `/chiliproject/` urls to `/redmine/` inside the database dump with:
    `perl -i -pe 's/\/chiliproject\//\/redmine\//g' /tmp/dbdump_chiliproject.sql`
 10. Ensure that your Redmine installation still works and has default data loaded (see Redmine install howtos)
 11. Import the `/tmp/dbdump_chiliproject.sql` into the redmine database, e.g. by executing these commands inside MySQL:
-   `USE redmine; SOURCE /tmp/dbdump_chiliproject.sql` and run the Redmine database migration:
+   `USE redmine; SOURCE /tmp/dbdump_chiliproject.sql`
+   and run the Redmine database migration:
    `rake db:migrate RAILS_ENV=production`
 12. Run the SQL commands described in the [Chili-to-Redmine guide][https://docs.google.com/document/d/1SPypGY_cBjeXmpDXjFVkrla3a8CsWpps0qIgj-VYJds/]:
         ALTER TABLE wiki_contents ADD comments VARCHAR(250) NULL, CHANGE COLUMN lock_version version INTEGER(11);

         ALTER TABLE journals